Essay: ‘Black Christmas’ 2019 is a world-burning triumph.

 I got attacked.

 Furthermore, additional research uncovered some other chilling real-life parallels to Takal and Wolfe’s story.
 In the early 2000s, a young woman was raped by a former DKE president who had returned to campus for a party, but nothing ever came of it.
-Cleveland.com reported a separate tragedy which resulted in the death of Emily Murray.
+Cleveland.com reported a separate tragedy that resulted in the death of Emily Murray.
 Her family, stricken with worry, turned to the local police – who “told the Murrays there was no evidence of foul play and that their daughter would show up sooner or later.
 She probably took a trip and would call from Cancun and apologize for worrying everyone, they said,” reported Michael Sangiacomo.
 “They didn’t know our daughter,” Emily’s mother Cynthia had stated.
 “They thought she was just another college kid who wanted to have a wild weekend.
 We knew that’s not what happened and that’s what frightened us.”
 Rape culture on the Kenyon College campus continues to be an epidemic.

 2019’s Black Christmas is real life.
 It’s messy and uncomfortable and gut-wrenching.
 And that’s why it terrifies toxic males.
 They see themselves depicted onscreen.
 Whether it’s Ryan McIntyre’s Brian Huntley who thinks he can take whatever he wants or Simon Mead’s Nate who, at first, turns to be another snake (only to later fight against the system before his shocking death), Alpha Male Syndrome takes centerstage.
 April Wolfe and Sophia Takal’s reimagining – which also explores complicit women – is brash and refreshingly victorious.